ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 by the client:

-1. The client MUST verify the chain of certificates up to a trust anchor as described in Section 6 of {{!RFC5280}}.
+1. The client MUST verify the chain of certificates up to a trust anchor as described in {{Section 6 of !RFC5280}}.
 This SHOULD use the default system or application trust anchors.

 1. The client MUST verify that the certificate contains the IP address of